 On the other hand, actual case studies are hard to come by.
 When I say ‘actual,’ I mean accounts that provide rich details about the business problem, the shape and trajectory of the research, and a clear description of the strategic transformation that took place as a result of the research.
 The Moment of Clarity (apart from suffering from terribly poor substantive and copy editing throughout) unwittingly establishes a strange pattern: the ‘moment of clarity,’ in each case, becomes a moment of magic.
 Each case study ends with a very ‘thin’ transition from research insights to business decision, suggesting the answers that sprang from the data were so obvious that further narrative is not required.
 Magic does not need explaining.

 It is clear to me that one of my own research vectors in the next three years or so will be precisely this connection between insight and action.
 Contextualized differently, this is of course an age-old question of philosophy or theory: how does knowing become doing?
-In contemporary anthropological theory, only a limited number of writers (at least in my explorations to date) face up to this question, as the academic discipline is, of course, primarily focused on knowledge production.1
+In contemporary anthropological theory, only a limited number of writers (at least in my explorations to date) face up to this question, as the academic discipline is, of course, primarily focused on knowledge production. ((Most notable for me have been David A. Westerbrook, Navigators of the Contemporary: Why Ethnography Matters and David Graeber, Fragments of an Anarchist Anthropology.))

 I was heartened to discover that there is, in fact, better writing on how to apply ethnographic research to business problems.
 Most notably, there is an excellent paper by Julien Cayla and Eric Arnould entitled ‘Ethnographic Stories for Market Learning’ (in Journal of Marketing, Vol. 77, July 2013) based on primary ethnographic research the authors conducted with marketers, market researchers, consultants, anthropologists, professional ethnographers, etc. Cayla & Arnould also note that there is a lack of evidence substantiating the ethnographic data gathered and “how such knowledge informs marketing decisions” (Cayla & Arnould 2013, 3).
 The authors argue that ethnography in business is most impactfully used for gathering narrative data and sequencing it into causal relationships that business decision makers can use to understand the impact of their products or services on real people.
 In organizations, the stories produced “are valued as effective socialization tools” and become “narrative boundary objects” (p.
-7), informing and guiding how businesspeople think about their specific customers by rendering them in more concrete terms than the abstract categories offered by a segmentation study or persona.2
+7), informing and guiding how businesspeople think about their specific customers by rendering them in more concrete terms than the abstract categories offered by a segmentation study or persona. ((Cayla & Arnould’s paper is rich with primary data quotes and makes a number of intelligent connections, albeit relatively broadly.
+If you can find a copy of it, it’s really worth reading.
+There are several ideas in it that they readily acknowledge need further depth exploration, but the conceptual framework is excellent.))

 To respond to the original request, I eventually assembled a (very) lightweight paper that summarizes a number of ‘big’ case studies, from The Moment of Clarity and elsewhere.
 Most leave one yearning for more detail (and that’s not a function of my summarizing!).
 There are more case studies, of course, notably those in Ethnography and the Corporate Encounter edited by Melissa Cefkin (2009) and Doing Anthropology in Consumer Research by Patricia Sutherland and Rita Denny (2007).
 Once one looks for descriptions of ethnographic fieldwork in corporate or marketing contexts, there is a rich selection of literature, and much of it is illuminating.
 The key difference, though, is that most of these either examine corporations or organizations as an academic (or hybrid) research site, or reflect on the inherent strangeness (for academic anthropologists) of doing anthropological work in organizational or industrial contexts.